vipulnaik/diet-exercise-health/notes/health-profile.md

 ### Heart rate

-My resting, seated heart rate, as measured by my Zacurate pulse oximeter, is generally 55-60 bpm.
+My resting, seated heart rate, as measured by my Omron blood pressure machine as well as my Zacurate pulse oximeter, is generally 55-60 bpm during spring, summer, and autumn, and a little high (up to 65-70 bpm) in the winter, when it is colder.
 At any given time, the heart rate variation is about 10%, or 5 bpm.
 So sometimes my heart rate may be 65-70 bpm, sometimes 60-65 bpm, and sometimes 50-55 bpm.